 Moreover, the body is not ready to synthesize it endogenously.
 You should consume salt from your diet.
 As a result, its deficiency can lead to various complications, some of which are related to the thyroid gland and its pathologies.

 The problems that used to be associated with salt intake are now linked to an unhealthy lifestyle.
-Obesity, sedentary lifestyle, and high-calorie foods are risk factors for atherosclerosis.
+Obesity, a sedentary lifestyle, and high-calorie foods are risk factors for atherosclerosis.
 In addition, these unhealthy habits can change blood pressure.

 Although it is important to avoid excessive salt intake, it is also important to consume a minimum amount so that the body can properly perform certain vital functions.